American Home Shield: Company Overview

 AHS offers three tiered plans designed to fit different coverage needs and budgets.
 Here is how the two most popular tiers compare:

-ShieldPlatinum includes everything in ShieldGold plus roof leak repair coverage (up to $1,000 per agreement term), higher appliance limits (up to $4,000 per item), unlimited AC refrigerant, and up to $250 for code violations, permits, and modifications.
+ShieldPlatinum includes everything in ShieldGold plus roof leak repair coverage (up to $1,000 per agreement term), higher appliance limits (up to $4,000 per item), unlimited AC refrigerant, one free HVAC tune-up, and up to $250 for code violations, permits, and modifications.
+For a deep dive on how HVAC is handled across providers, see our home warranty HVAC coverage guide.

 Pricing Breakdown

 Monthly costs vary significantly by ZIP code, home size, and which service fee option you choose.
-A higher service fee typically lowers your monthly premium.
-Based on 2026 quote data from multiple independent sources, plans now run anywhere from $29.99 to $119.99 per month nationally.
+A higher service fee typically lowers your monthly premium by about $10.
+Based on mid-2026 quote data from multiple independent sources, plans now run anywhere from $29.99 to $119.99 per month nationally, with most typical homes falling into the ranges below.

 | Plan | Monthly Price Range (2026) | Service Fee Options |